sketch-myname/Internal-bot/README.md

 - **ADMIN CMD** `!b`: Moves players to Blue channel. | **Example**: `!b Lorem Ipsum Dolor Sit Amet` (without @)
 - [`!stats`](#in-the-future): Coming Soon (-)

-- **Internal bot automatically deletes messages on the Internal channel  if players writes messages.**
+- **Internal bot automatically deletes messages on the Voting channel if players writes messages.
+You can disable it with the `!switch` command**

 ## Contact